Trade Execution Flow as the Underlying Source of Market Dynamics: Available financial data and time scales

 Each line contains the ticker, execution time (in nanoseconds since midnight), execution price, and the number of shares traded.
 Such a file can be readily computed from NASDAQ ITCH or NYSE daily TAQ, see Appendix \ref{SoftwareDescription} below.
 The strong form of the ultimate market dynamics problem is equivalent to the existence of a stream processor (possibly with an internal state) that reads such a file line-by-line, updates its internal state, and posts trades that consistently result in a positive P\&L. As emphasized earlier \cite{2015arXiv151005510G}, the price prediction problem is distinct from P\&L prediction; we will discuss this difference below.
 For now, let us note that all moments of the form (\ref{measuresList}) can be efficiently calculated from such a stream using an incremental recurrent update and a Newton-binomial type expansion:

 This generalizes the familiar expression $(1+x)^j=\sum_{k=0}^{j}C_{j}^{k}x^k$ to an arbitrary polynomial basis $Q_j$.
-The exponential weight $\omega=\exp((t-t_{now})/\tau)$ makes this calculation straightforward; if a fixed-window weight function were used, the recurrent calculations would become problematic.
+See \cite{polynomialcode} for implementation details, especially \texttt{\seqsplit{com/polytechnik/utils/RecurrenceAB.java:getBasisFunctionsOnPolynomialArgument}}, which implements, in a general orthogonal basis defined by the given three-term recurrence coefficients, the expansion of a polynomial function of a polynomial into a single polynomial.
+The exponential weight $\omega=\exp((t-t_{now})/\tau)$ makes the incremental calculation of moments straightforward; if a fixed-window weight function were used, the recurrent calculations would become problematic.

 Let us provide a simple demonstration.
 Assume we have obtained three moments: $\Braket{Q_0I}$, $\Braket{PQ_0I}$, and $\Braket{P^2Q_0I}$.
-Since $Q_0$ is constant, these correspond (up to a constant factor) to volume-weighted ($I = dV/dt$) $P^0$, $P^1$, and $P^2$, respectively.
+Since $Q_0$ is constant, these correspond (up to a constant factor) to volume-weighted ($I = dV/dt$) entities $P^0$, $P^1$, and $P^2$, respectively.
 The moments $\Braket{Q_0}$, $\Braket{PQ_0}$, and $\Braket{P^2Q_0}$ represent time-weighted $P^0$, $P^1$, and $P^2$.
 Using any of these moments, one can construct a moving average (\ref{pMovaverage}) and a moving standard deviation (\ref{sigmaMovaverage}).
 In Fig. \ref{MovingAveragePlot}, two volume-weighted moving averages are calculated for $\tau = 128$s and $\tau = 512$s.
 The time-weighted moving average would be slightly smoother than the volume-weighted version.
 The $x$-coordinate, consistent with our previous works, is expressed as a decimal fraction of an hour; for example, $9.75$ in plot corresponds to 9:45 am.
 A $\pm$ single moving standard deviation is also shown in the plot.
 As expected, the moving average is delayed (shifted to the right) by a time scale proportional to $\tau$ relative to the actual price, making it a lagging indicator.
 When the input data undergoes a qualitative regime change, it takes a $\tau$-proportional lag for the moving average to reflect this transition.
 Some popular trading strategies use events when the price crosses its moving average as triggers for action.
 In \cite{2015arXiv151005510G}, we discuss the shortcomings of such approaches when operating on a single time scale.